 Shortly after election to the Board or appointment to the IAC, each new member is briefed on SBI operations and policies.
-As part of the briefing, SBI's legal counsel will review the member's fiduciary obligations and responsibilities as specified in Minnesota Statutes Chapters 11A and 356A.
+Part of the briefing, staff will review the member's fiduciary obligations and responsibilities as specified in Minnesota Statutes Chapters 11A and 356A.